CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-profile-fields.md

-# REST API: updating a field
+# REST API: PUT profile fields

 To update existing fields of a profile, you need to do an HTTP PUT request to the following URL:

 `https://api.copernica.com/v1/profile/$id/fields?access_token=xxxx`